arsiliath/2025-library/readme.md

 2. **Add Your Images:**

+   - Make a new directory in the root of the project called \`images/\`.
    - Place your image files in the \`images/\` directory.
 Images can be organized in subfolders if needed.

 3. **Run Data Preparation Scripts:**